williato/MCW-Serverless-architecture/Hands-on-lab/Before the HOL - Setup Azure VM.md

    ![In the Internet Explorer Enhanced Security Configuration dialog box, under Administrators, the Off button is selected.](images/Setup/image7.png 'Internet Explorer Enhanced Security Configuration dialog box')

-> **Note**: Some aspects of this lab require the use of the new Microsoft Edge (Chromium edition) browser.
+> **NOTE**: Some aspects of these labs require the use of the new Microsoft Edge (Chromium edition) browser.
 You may find yourself blocked if using Internet Explorer later in the lab.

 9. Launch Internet Explorer and download [Microsoft Edge](https://www.microsoft.com/edge).